artttj/UniversalNutrition-AnimalPak/compose/README.md

 ## Prerequisites
-To use the `docker-compose` development environment you will need to have Docker Desktop installed.
+To use the `docker-compose` development environment you will need:
 * [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/)
+* [jq](https://stedolan.github.io/jq/) - can be installed via Homebrew
 * Something Digital Azure Registry Access

 ## Docker Desktop Minimal Configuration